What is Telehealth?

 You will also need an internet connection that is at least 10mbps.
 For optimal results, a reliable, highspeed internet connection with a bandwidth of at least 10 mbps will minimize connection issues and provide the best quality.

 Your Location During Sessions

 While you will not be in our Norfolk office for telehealth sessions, you will need to be physically in the State of Virginia.
-There are regulations requiring patients to be in the state where the clinician is licensed, and both Dr. Fuss and Dr. Truman are licensed only in Virginia.
+There are regulations requiring patients to be in state where the clinicians is licensed, and all of our clinicians are licensed only in Virginia.
 During the pandemic, exceptions have been made to this regulation, but those exceptions have been temporary and not universal.

 If you must be out of the state at the time of your scheduled appointment, you will most likely need to reschedule for a time when you will be back in Virginia.
 Ask your clinician directly if you have questions about this matter before you leave the state.

 Q. What should I do if I didn’t get the

 Contact me if you did not get the link so I can send

 it to you via email or secure messaging.

 SimplePractice, LLC is my practice management software for scheduling, case management, telehealth, and therapy notes.
 SimplePractice, LLC, uses a HIPAA compliant software so your information will be securely kept.